Windsor Castle Tickets and Discounts from £15.50pp

 Skip the line and save money!

 Welcome to Windsor Castle, home of British Kings and Queens, symbolising British history and architectural splendour.
 Nestled on the banks of the River Thames, this fortress has stood for over a thousand years, witnessing royal ceremonies and political intrigue.
-As the world’s oldest and largest inhabited castle, Windsor Castle offers a journey through time.
+The majesty of Windsor Castle is evident in its grand architecture and storied past, making it a true testament to royal heritage.
+As the world’s oldest and largest occupied castle, Windsor Castle offers a journey through time.
+Alongside Buckingham Palace, it stands as one of the most iconic royal residences in England, each offering unique insights into the lives of the monarchy.
 Explore opulent State Apartments, Queen Mary’s dolls’ house, stunning gardens, and St. George’s Chapel.
 With its rich heritage and chance to glimpse royal life, Windsor Castle promises an unforgettable experience for history enthusiasts and admirers of regal grandeur.
 Join us as we explore this extraordinary fortress and its royal collection.

 Do I need a ticket to see Windsor Castle?

-You need a ticket to enter Windsor Castle.
+You need a ticket to enter the grounds of the Castle.
 While you can see the castle from the town centre, the true experience is inside.
 The ticket grants access to all attractions within the walls, including the state apartments, St George’s Chapel, the moat room, and Queen Mary’s Dolls’ House.
 You can also relax at the castle café.

 Do I need to pre-book tickets for the Castle?